Because a waterfall such as Niagara Falls spans two different countries it’s natural to ask which side is better.

 They tend to change colors seemingly in random order so you can easily be mesmerized staring at what combination of colors are going to be next.

 See below for photos that we took of what this looks like…

-Of course, the visual experience shouldn’t be the only consideration to make upon planning a visit here.
+Of course, you should consider more than just the visual experience when planning a visit here.